ynes/AircraftQueue/README.md

 The process which manages the queue of AC’s satisfies the following:
 *	There is no limit on the number of AC’s it can manage
 *	Dequeue aircraft requests result in selection of one AC for removal such that:
-  * Passenger AC’s have removal precedence over Cargo AC’s
+  * Passenger AC’s have removal precedence over Cargo AC’s.
   * Large AC’s of a given type have removal precedence over Small AC’s of the same type.
   * Earlier enqueued AC’s of a given type and size have precedence over later enqueued AC’s of the same type and size.